wajihullahbaig/ecom-recommendation-task/README.md

 # ECom-Recommendation-System
 This repository is developed as a task to develop recommendation system for an E-Commerce store.
-Along with this task sample [dataset.csv](dataset.csv) file was also provided to be used as a baseline to design and develop this system
+Along with this task sample [dataset.csv](dataset.csv) file is baseline data used to design and develop this system

 ## System Design
-In order to achieve this task within given time frame, I came up with following design.
+In order to achieve this task within given a week, following design was developed.

 ![System Design Diagram](__images/System-Design.png)

-I created 3 micro-services and two different types of databases for this task.
+3 micro-services and two different types of databases for this task.

 ----------------

-As opposed to common micro-service architecture, I have used a single PostgreSQL Server for simplicity.
+As opposed to common micro-service architecture, a single PostgreSQL Server for simplicity.
 However, separate schemas for services were used and no inter-schema querying is being performed within the application.
 Following is the snapshot of different schemas used by the services

 ![Service Schemas Snapshot](__images/Service-Schemas-Snapshot.png)